-Another explanation is that Grandier confessed under torture, while his downfall had been orchestrated by a jealous nun whose advances he had rejected.see more on Urbain Grandier
+Grandier may have also confessed under torture, his downfall carefully orchestrated by a jealous nun whose advances he had rejected, though little evidence supports this theory.see more on Urbain Grandier

-Page even had occultist and "wickedest man in the world" Aleister Crowley’s words, “Do what thou wilt,” inscribed into the grooves of the original III vinyl, and later went on to purchase Crowely’s old house.
+Page even had occultist Aleister Crowley’s words, “Do what thou wilt,” inscribed into the grooves of the original III vinyl, and later went on to purchase Crowely’s old house.

-Page also seems to believe that Zeppelin front man Robert Plant was visited by a possibly Satanic power when he created their beloved track "Stairway to Heaven."
+Though Page denies any demonic involvement of his own, he seems to believe that Zeppelin front man Robert Plant was visited by a possibly Satanic power when he created their beloved track "Stairway to Heaven."
 In an interview, Page said,

 Perhaps the fact that Plant didn’t actually write the words to "Stairway" explain why fans have discovered Satanic messages when playing the IV album backwards.
 For example, “Oh, here's to my sweet Satan.
 The one whose little path made me sad, whose power is Satan.
 He'll give those with him 666.
 And all those fools who made us suffer, Sad Satan."